-Lee University’s Office of Veteran Affairs helps eligible students get through the process of obtaining Veteran’s Benefits.
-The university is approved for the certification of students eligible for educational assistance from the Department of Veteran Affairs and is enrolled in the Yellow Ribbon Program.
+Lee University’s Office of Veteran Affairs helps eligible students navigate the process of obtaining veterans benefits.
+Lee is approved for the certification of students eligible for educational assistance from the Department of Veterans Affairs and is enrolled in the Yellow Ribbon Program.
+The GI Bill® is a registered trademark of the U.S. Department of Veterans Affairs (VA).

 Reservists who have not used any of their Montgomery GI Bill-Selected Reserve Educational Assistance (Chapter 1606) benefits will need the original DD Form 2384, or Notice of Basic Eligibility from their Reserve Unit.